 The #NashuaStreetPianos project is the culmination of eight months of preparation, dreaming, enthusiasm, and expression, made possible with the support of the City of Nashua as well as many generous businesses and individuals.

 The New England Roots Festival will take place in Downtown Nashua, and is free and open to the public.
-Join Downtown Nashua’s third and final music festival of the season on September 30, 2017 from 12pm-10pm.
+Join Downtown Nashua’s fall music festival on September 30, 2017 from 10am-10pm.

 Click the button below to view the details!